madSimonJ/madsimonj.github.io/blog/20200304/hackingcshap_consecutiveelements.md

 				<img src="arraye.svg" width="50%" style="text-align: center">
 			</div>

 			<p>There we are - all done!
 We can aggregate an Enumerable down to a boolean value based on whether a condition is ever met in which we can compare adjacent items in pairs.
-All this without losing the Lazy evaulation feature of the Enumerable by forcing an Enumeration into an array.</p>
+All this without losing the Lazy evaluation  feature of the Enumerable by forcing an Enumeration into an array.</p>